 So, yes.
 Feel free to put a piece of duct tape on the outside or your surfboard travel bag and write “fragile” or “top load only” or get stickers that say similar.

 Chances are a baggage handler in Honolulu will know a surfboard when they see it, but a baggage handler at JFK or Newark Liberty International may not if they are new to the job.
 You want to be prepared for all scenarios and take the right precautions that your surfboard arrives in one piece at your destination.

 What Happens if the Airline Damages Your Board?

 Contrary to what you might think, it’s not a case of “hard luck, get over it” if the airline damages your surfboard during transit.
 In fact, regulations set by the Department of Transportation (DOT) require the airlines to compensate travelers for any damage that they cause to transported goods.

 The bad news is that they have a long list of exclusions (these vary depending on the destination and airline) and even if your board is included, you may have a hard job proving it.

+If you have experience dealing with airline customer support, you’ll know where we’re coming from.
 Trying to get them to see sense and do their duty is like getting blood out of a stone, so you’ll need a lot of patience and persistence.

+Regulation dictates that airlines must pay up to $3,500 worth of compensation for lost, damaged, and even delayed bags.
 They can choose to pay more than this, but that would be a goodwill gesture and not a legal requirement.

+You have up to 24 hours to file a claim for most domestic flights and 1 week for international ones.
 However, some airlines require you to notify them within a few hours, so if you notice a problem, report it quickly.

 Most airlines had a baggage desk where you can take your damaged items and make a claim.